 The last reported sale price of APL common units on the NYSE on October 10, 2014, the last trading day before TRP announced the execution of the APL Merger Agreement, was \$33.62.
 The last reported sale price of TRP common units on the NYSE on October 10, 2014, the last trading day before TRP announced the execution of the APL Merger Agreement, was \$63.98.
-The last reported sale price of APL common units on the NYSE on , 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$.
-The last reported sale price of TRP common units on the NYSE on , 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$.
+The last reported sale price of APL common units on the NYSE on January 21, 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$25.92.
+The last reported sale price of TRP common units on the NYSE on January 21, 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$45.50.

-As of , 2015, the record date for the APL special meeting, TRP had common units outstanding held by approximately holders of record.
+As of January 22, 2015, the record date for the APL special meeting, we estimate there will be approximately 118,732,780 TRP common units outstanding held by approximately 36 holders of record.
 TRP's partnership agreement requires it to distribute all of its "available cash," as defined in its partnership agreement, within 45 days after the end of each quarter.
 The payment of quarterly cash distributions by TRP in the future, therefore, will depend on the amount of its "available cash" at the end of each quarter.

-As of , 2015, the record date for the APL special meeting, APL had common units outstanding held by approximately holders of record.
+As of January 22, 2015, the record date for the APL special meeting, we estimate there will be approximately 99,998,800 APL common units outstanding held by approximately 94 holders of record.
 APL's partnership agreement requires it to distribute all of its "available cash," as defined in its partnership agreement, within 45 days after the end of each quarter.
 The payment of quarterly cash distributions by ATLS in the future will depend on the amount of its "available cash" at the end of each quarter.